JJ/hoborg/text/text.md

 layout: index
 ---

 Manuel, the Magnificent Mechanical Man: A novel.
-Book One
 =======================================================

 Prologue